 Like many areas in medicine, clinical lab testing often provides few simple answers to commonly asked questions.
 The issues - on topics like insurance reimbursement and reference ranges - can be very complex.
-While we can't offer the kinds of short, easy answers that we seem to be accustomed to in this information age, we have attempted in the following articles to break down the issues in a way that will help you to understand the issues a bit better and perhaps to ask the appropriate questions of your doctor.
+While we can't offer the kinds of short, easy answers that we seem to be accustomed to in this information age, we have attempted in the following articles to break down the issues in a way that will help you to understand them a bit better and perhaps to ask the appropriate questions of your healthcare provider.

 Deciphering Your Lab Report